-Although the AppleTalk Address Resolution Protocol (AARP) can be used to map between any two sets of addresses, the AARP implementation that EtherTalk uses maps between a 48-bit Ethernet address and an 8-bit AppleTalk address.
-To further distinguish between these two sets of addresses, this preliminary note will refer to them as follows:
+AARP can be used to map between any two sets addresses.
+The AARP implementation that EtherTalk uses maps between a 48-bit Ethernet address and an 8-bit AppleTalk address.
+To distinguish between these two sets of addresses further, this document will refer to them as follows:

-• An Ethernet address, which is the node address that is determined by the Physical and Link layers of the network.
+- An Ethernet address, which is the node address that is determined by the Physical and Link layers of the network.
 An example of an Ethernet address is a 48-bit Ethernet destination address.

-• An AppleTalk address, which is the node address used by high-level AppleTalk protocols.
+The Ethernet address is the EtherTalk equivalent of the generic hardware address. - □ An AppleTalk address, which is the node address used by high-level AppleTalk protocols.
 An example of an AppleTalk address is an 8-bit AppleTalk node address for the Datagram Delivery Protocol (DDP).
+The AppleTalk address is the EtherTalk equivalent of the generic protocol address.